kiprutobeauttah/Data-8qn/README.md

 - PWA (offline capable) and GitHub Pages ready
 - SEO-optimized and MIT licensed

-## Quick start (GitHub Pages)
-1. Clone or upload to GitHub under repo `Data-8qn`.
-2. Enable GitHub Pages from the main branch.
-3. Site will be available at `https://<your-username>.github.io/Data-8qn/`.

 ## Local testing
 Use a local server to test service worker (e.g., Python):